tenochgo/imssb-class/UrielAlv08.md

 - **Collaborative Learning**: Working with classmates on group assignments and sharing code.
 - **Open Source Contributions**: Eventually contributing to open-source projects to learn from others and give back to the community.

-## Contact Me

-You can find me on GitHub at [UrielAlv08](https://github.com/UrielAlv08).
-Feel free to connect!